Canvas (2020 film)

-Canvas is an American animated short film written and directed by Frank E. Abney III.
+Canvas is an American animated drama short film written and directed by Frank E. Abney III.
 It was released on December 11, 2020 on Netflix.

 Plot

-A grandfather wakes up alone on left of the bed with empty space on the right side of bed after losing his wife.
+A grandfather wakes up alone on the left of the bed with empty space on the right side of bed after losing his wife.
 He wheelchairs himself outside to greet his granddaughter who is dropped off by his daughter.
 The granddaughter gives him a drawing and he gives her a hug.
 His granddaughter spends the day drawing and trying to get her grandfather to paint again.
 However, the grandfather is still grieving and doesn't feel like painting.
 At night, his daughter picks up his granddaughter.
 The next day, his daughter drops his granddaughter off at his house again.
-The granddaughter is curious what is behind the closet.
+The granddaughter is curious about what is behind the closet.
 She opens the door behind the closet and finds her grandfather's art studio.
 Inside the studio, she finds a painting of her grandmother.
 The grandfather wheelchair himself in the studio and is angry to find his granddaughter holding the painting.
 He snatches the painting out of her hands.
 As he touches the painting, a memory of his wife appears and they are dancing.
 He suddenly finds the inspirations to paint again.